VirtusLab/scala-cli/website/docs/guides/ide.md

 - The most significant problem with IntelliJ is that it requires sources to be placed within a directory.
 Therefore, if you use IntelliJ, we strongly suggest that you place your sources in a directory (like `src`).
 - IntelliJ currently does not automatically pick up changes in the project structure, so any change in dependencies, compiler options, etc., need to be manually reloaded.
-- Similarly to Metals, we currently don’t advise using IntelliJ as a source of truth, and we recommend falling back to command line in such cases.
+- We currently don’t advise using IntelliJ as a source of truth, and we recommend falling back to command line in such cases.